Doaks, Ridder help No. 6 Cincinnati run past Houston 38-10

 Ridder capped a 10-play, 75-yard drive with a 10-yard TD run to make it 14-0 in the second quarter.

+“Their quarterback is hard to tackle,” Cougars coach Dana Holgorsen said.
+“Give them credit.”

 Houston (2-3, 2-2) had 187 total yards in the first half, and 65 came on one drive.
-An acrobatic 34-yard catch by Bryson Smith led to Kyle Porter’s 3-yard TD run to cut the Cougars’ deficit to 14-7.
+An acrobatic 34-yard catch by Bryson Smith led to Kyle Porter’s 3-yard TD run that cut the Cougars’ deficit to 14-7.

 Cincinnati scored twice in the final two minutes of the first half for a 28-10 lead, starting with Ridder’s 32-yard touchdown run.
 A 48-yard run by Doaks led to a 4-yard TD pass from Ridder to tight end Josh Whyle, who made a leaping catch in the end zone.